mythaxis/mythaxis.github.io/content/issue-24/Mine Own.md

 ---
 title: "Mine Own"
 date: 2020-12-15
-image: images/MineOwn.png
 issue: Issue 24

 author: Sharon Dawn Selby
+authors:
+- Sharon Dawn Selby
+showAuthorFooter: true
 copyright: '© Sharon Dawn Selby 2020 All Rights Reserved'

 description: "As a professional specialist in both communication and literature, you might be forgiven for expecting Sharon Dawn Selby to already have a long list of fiction credits to her name - so imagine our surprise and delight to be able to present her first published story - one which underlines the traditional power of language and place, good manners, and proper introductions."

+morelink: "What's in a name?"

+image: images/MineOwn.png
+imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [WindowsObserver](https://pixabay.com/photos/sedona-arizona-red-rocks-351683/), and [422737](https://pixabay.com/photos/fingerprint-traces-pattern-456486/)."

 type: stock
-slug: 'mine-own'
+slug: mine-own

-morelink: "What's in a name?"
+weight: 2
 draft: true
 ---